Bitcoin brokerage Circle gets $50 million investment

-Bitcoin brokerage Circle Internet Financial Inc said it closed a $50 million (32 million pounds)investment round led by Goldman Sachs and IDG Capital Partners.
+Bitcoin brokerage Circle Internet Financial Inc said it closed a $50 million investment round led by Goldman Sachs and IDG Capital Partners.

 The company also said it will start giving customers the ability to hold, send, and receive U.S. dollars.